-The PHE200 Physical Electrochemistry Software requires a Reference 600, Reference 3000, Series G^{TM} , or PCI4TM Gamry Potentiostat to conduct experiments.
-Microsoft Windows® XP, Vista or Windows 7 is required for operation of the PHE200.
+The PHE200 Physical Electrochemistry Software requires a Reference 600, Series G^{TM} , or PCI4TM Gamry Potentiostat to conduct experiments.
+Microsoft Windows® XP or Vista is required for operation of the PHE200.

 Gamry Instruments can supply complete systems including the Potentiostat and software installed in a desktop or portable computer.
 Custom computer configurations, software, training, and installation are available by special order.
 Contact us for further details on these systems.